exonik/JWebbinar2023-TSO/README.md

 Contents:

-Part2-Spec2.ipynb - presented on JWebbinar December 2023; Workaround solutions for imporved Spec2 products
+1. 'BOTS_pipeline_rerun.ipynb' -- A guide of how to run the STScI pipeline (all stages) for NIRSpec BOTS.
-BOTS_pipeline_rerun.ipynb - a guide of how to run the STScI pipeline (all stages) for NIRSpec BOTS.
+2. 'Part2-Spec2.ipynb' -- Presented on JWebbinar December 2023; Workaround solutions for imporved Spec2 products